 As an amateur synthesist, I have always been intrigued by electronic means of creating sounds.
-Normally I work with buttons, sliders, and keys on modern digital equipment, every parameter conveniently shown on an LCD panel or computer screen.
+Normally I work with buttons, sliders, and keys on modern digital equipment, every parameter conveniently shown on a digital display of some kind.
 Long before computer-based, programmable synthesizers, though, there were analog synthesizers that were “programmed” by stringing patch cords across a panel that looked like an old-fashioned telephone switchboard and fiddling with dozens of twitchy knobs.
 But these early modular synthesizers were still not the beginning of electronic music.
 Go back a few decades further and you find a device with such a stunningly elegant user interface that it could be played without even touching it.
 Meet the theremin, the world’s first electronic musical instrument.

 Just a Bunch of Hand Waving